jehiah/safe_streets/legislation.md

 * No set fine for obstructed  view of road  VTL 375(30) (aka things mounted above the  dashboard).
 Set $200 fine.
 * limit bike sales to 'street legal' bikes (aka must have lights and bell to be sold).
 This effectively makes dynamo lights standard and greately limits the ability for NYPD to target cyclists w/o either.
 See 1236
 * 1237 - hand signals required - there should be an exemption for when it's unsafe (at the riders sole discretion)
+* VTL 4–12(p)(3) - cyclists should be more clearly allowed to ride in any lane they deem safe, regardless of road width.

 ## Do The Right Thing (but it will take some serious guts)